elisa-tech/wg-development-process/Safety Analysis - Watch.md

 Some examples:
 1. What unit tests, coverage, etc. are available, and what requirements do they satisfy?
       - Linux Kernel tests are part of the kernel code base, and there are defined selftests for the Watchdog subsystem.
 Task to investigate the defined Watchdog selftests and 	         evaluate coverage and relevance for compliance with safety standards.
+See https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/Documentation/dev-tools
       - Find and include external tests that might be relevant to the WD subsystem.
       - Find and include kernel configurations that might be relevant to the WD subsystem in use on the product.